-These major studies provide robust evidence on the links between breastfeeding and a range of outcomes.
+These major studies provide robust evidence on the links between breastfeeding and a range of maternal health outcomes.

 The Lancet breastfeeding series